 We had our son's tongue reduction surgery done by Dr. Jeffery Marsh in St. Louis.
 The following webpage provides a list of commonly asked questions answered by Dr. Marsh regarding tongue reduction surgery.

 It was a very tough decision for us to make, but in the end, we knew Jacob needed to have the surgery since his tongue was obstructing his airway.
 We took him to see a pediatric orthodontist who took measurements and sent them to the craniofacial surgeon.
 Jacob's jaw had already deformed from the tongue being so large, and he already had a 10mm anterior open bite and it was physically impossible for him to close his jaw.
 We knew if we didn't have the tongue reduction surgery now, he would eventually need jaw surgery as a child.
-You can read more about our journey through the tongue reduction surgery and see pre-op and post-op photographs, under the tab Jacob's Journey or by clicking the following link:
+You can read more about our journey through the tongue reduction surgery and see pre-op/post-op photographs, under the tab Jacob's Journey or A Day in the Life of BWS.
+The pages can be found by clicking the following links:

 What to bring?